utPLSQL/utPLSQL-maven-plugin/README.md

 Sections 6.1 and 6.5 are the more important ones, and the only ones you need if you're using the latest Maven version.

-Follows an example of the necessary changes to your settings.xml:
+Below is an example of changes needed to your `settings.xml` file.

 ```xml
 <settings>